simengangstad/simengangstad.github.io/_posts/2016-10-09-The-Swift-Project-Day-4.md

 *Dictionaries*

-Maybe I'm a bit conservative when it comes to Dictionaries, but I don't like the idea that `dictionary[key] = nil` removes the value associated with *key* from the dictionary.
+Maybe I'm a bit conservative when it comes to dictionaries, but I don't like the idea that `dictionary[key] = nil` removes the value associated with *key* from the dictionary.
 It's short, I'll give it that, but I think one rather should have to use `removeValue(forKey:)`.
 As I understand it so far nil is *just* for setting optionals to not set, and that makes sense.
 This, not so much.
 It makes it a bit funky when one has got an dictionary with an optional key or value:

 ```
 var dictionary = [String: String?]()